Ayokunle6/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

 5. printing out the numbers from 0 to 9 using the for loop function.
 6. Using the function putchar to print out the numbers from 0-9 (using the ascii table)  .
 7. printing the alphabet in reverse by using the forloop and decrement statement .
+8. Using the putchar function to print 0-9 and a-f